TheMonk2121/ai-dev-tasks/200_naming-conventions.md

 ### Integration with Development Workflow

-The naming system **integrates seamlessly** with our development workflow.
+The naming system **integrates seamlessly**with our development workflow.
 When creating new files, the process is:

-1. **Check existing patterns** in the same prefix range for consistency
-2. **Follow the naming conventions** documented in this file
-3. **Add cross-references** using HTML comment patterns
-4. **Update the context priority guide** if the file belongs in a documented tier
-5. **Consider AI rehydration** - will this file be needed for context sharing?
+1.**Check existing patterns**in the same prefix range for consistency 2.**Follow the naming conventions**documented in this file 3.**Add cross-references**using HTML comment patterns 4.**Update the context priority guide**if the file belongs in a documented tier 5.**Consider AI rehydration**- will this file be needed for context sharing?

 #### Quality Assurance

-- **Consistency checks** ensure similar files use similar naming patterns
+- **Consistency checks**ensure similar files use similar naming patterns

-- **Cross-reference validation** ensures new files are properly linked
+- **Cross-reference validation**ensures new files are properly linked

-- **Context priority guide updates** keep the documentation hierarchy current
+- **Context priority guide updates**keep the documentation hierarchy current

-- **AI-friendly naming** ensures files are discoverable by Cursor AI
+- **AI-friendly naming**ensures files are discoverable by Cursor AI

-The result is a **living naming system** that scales with your project while maintaining the cognitive scaffolding that makes the documentation coherent and AI-friendly.
+The result is a**living naming system**that scales with your project while maintaining the cognitive scaffolding that makes the documentation coherent and AI-friendly.
 Each new file automatically fits into the existing hierarchy, making it easy for both humans and AI to understand its role and importance in the overall system.

 ## 🔄 File Generation {#file-generation}